The Madera/Chowchilla Resource Conservation District

 Our Methods

-The Madera/Chowchilla Resource Conservation District maintains working relationships with Federal, State, and County Agencies and Departments, non-profit organizations, educational institutions which have natural resource duties and responsibilities under law, and with public and private landowners to save the basic resources, soil, water, and air of the state from unreasonable and economically preventable waste and destruction.
+The Madera/Chowchilla Resource Conservation District maintains working relationships with Federal, State, and County agencies, non-profit organizations, and educational institutions which have natural resource duties and responsibilities under law, and with public and private landowners to save the basic resources — soil, water, and air — of the state from unreasonable and economically preventable waste and destruction.

 The Madera/Chowchilla Resource Conservation District is a regional organization that is focused on water quality and quantity to ensure sustainable water resources for future generations.